 Laminating pouches and polyethylene terephthalate (PET)

 Second learnt lesson, and so much comforting for a conservator and delaminator, is that laminating pouches (or film) are formed by synthetic polymers of the first mentioned kind (thermoplastic).
 And this let us discern the possibility to transform that disaster into something different, preferrably better.
-These polymers are (and now the topic becomes slightly cumbersome): polyester, specifically polyethylene terephthalate3 (PET); ethyl vinyl acetate (EVA) and -occasionally- polyethylene (PE).
+These polymers are (and now the topic becomes slightly cumbersome): polyester, specifically polyethylene terephthalate[3.
+Funny how polyethylene terephthalate, PET, doesn’t belong to the polyethylene (PE) group of plastics but to the polyesters… Nomenclature says so!
+PET dates from 1941 and it is the base for Mylar® and Melinex®.]
+(PET); ethyl vinyl acetate (EVA) and -occasionally- polyethylene (PE).

 Delaminating what’s been plasticized

 But it isn’t explained anywhere how to deplasticize a laminated document, and at this point a more thorough research was needed, because theory is different from practice.
 Melting back by heating isn’t a very good idea because of PET’s melting point (500ºF), which surpasses by almost 50 paper’s ignition point (451ºF).

 Using solvents seemed to be a more promising option, since literature mentions several possibilities: trifluoroacetic acid (TFA), hexafluoroisopropanol (HFIP), nitrobenzene, dimethyl sulfoxide (DMSO), tetrachloroethane, phenol… among others.